Guru Narasimha Temple, Saligrama: Anjaneya swami temple

-An idol of Anjaneya Swami is also located outside the temple directly facing the eyesight of Guru Narsimha.
+Outside the temple, there is also an idol of Anjaneya Swami that faces Guru Narsimha's line of sight.
 This idol was installed there to reduce the "Ugra" nature of the Lord and hence stop the burning of crops.
-The idol is smeared with Sindhura and butter in order to reduce the burning effect due to Guru Narasimha's sight.
+The idol is smeared with sindhura and butter in order to reduce the burning effect due to Guru Narasimha's sight.

 It is a practice for tourists travelling long distances to stop in front of the Anjaneya Swami temple and offer kanike to the deity and only then pass on in order to ensure that they reach their destination safely.

-Rangapuja is carried out in this shrine throughout the year in the evening times.
+Rangapuja is carried out in this shrine throughout the year in the evenings.

 Mahaganapathi

-The deity of Mahaganapati was installed by the same Bhattacharya who installed the Guru Narasimha idol.
-Legend says that Mahaganapathi appeared in the dreams of Bhattacharya with 10 hands and gave him instructions.
-As a result, the deity installed by Bhattacharya is a "dashabhuja" Ganapathi.
-The presence of Narasimha and Ganapathi also serves as a mark that elephants and lions once lived in harmony in this place.
-Puja is carried out to the deity every day.
+Bhattacharya, who installed the Guru Narasimha idol, also installed the deity Mahaganapati.
+Legend says that Mahaganapathi appeared with ten arms in Bhattacharya's dreams and gave him instructions.
+As a result, the deity that Bhattacharya installed is a "dashabhuja" Ganapathi.
+The presence of Narasimha and Ganapathi also serves as a reminder that elephants and lions once lived in harmony in this place.
+Puja is carried out every day for the deity.

-Durga parameshwari
+Durga Parameshwari

 The idol of Sri Durga Parameshwari is located to the right of the garbha griha of Guru Narasimha and exactly opposite to the shrine of Mahaganapathi.
 Here too puja is performed to the deity on a regular basis.